joemoose/psiops/docs/zones.md

 ## Example

-The GM divides your objective area, a research  , into several tactical zones, as shown in the following diagram.
+The GM divides your objective area, a research facility, into several tactical zones, as shown in the following diagram.

 <figure class="diagram" style="--diagram-max-width: 430px">
 --8<-- "img/zones.svg"